RanjitPatil/BiBi-Wiper/README.md

   ![image](https://github.com/RanjitPatil/BiBi-Wiper/assets/43460691/17c36a31-5357-47c1-9808-d81c5152d290)

 - Further it creates a new thread which reads the commands stored in reverse, & then creates a new process using CreateProcessA to execute those commands.
-Following are the commands

   ![image](https://github.com/RanjitPatil/BiBi-Wiper/assets/43460691/58b8cf73-4814-4d49-8f21-4e5cc5281e61)

+- Following are the commands executed by Bibi.

     > ***`cmd.exe /c bcdedit /set {default} recoveryenabled no`*** - Disables Windows Recovery Environment